mosharaf/eecs489/Assignments/Assignment-2/README.md

 **Method 1** - No DNS `nameserver` functionality, hard coded web server IP:

-This mode of operation will be for testing your proxy without a working DNS server from part 2.
+This mode of operation will be for testing your proxy without a working DNS server from Part 2.

 `./miProxy --nodns <listen-port> <www-ip> <alpha> <log>`